wheelercj/pizzazz/README.md

 Add some color, style, advanced cursor movements, autocomplete suggestions, and more to your C++ terminal app!

 This is a fully cross-platform library.
-See common.h and TextField.h for the list of functions and their descriptions.
-Take a look at tests.cpp for examples of how to use them.
+See common.h, str.h, and TextField.h for the list of functions and their descriptions.
+Take a look at the test files for examples of how to use them.
 C++17 or newer is required; in Visual Studio, you can choose the version of C++ with project > Properties > C/C++ > Language > C++ Language Standard.

 Here's a simple example of one of this library's functions, getline_ac, which can give autocomplete suggestions (not autocorrect) and has optional built-in input validation: